B.A., Theatre, Grinnell College

 At Millikin he has directed the world premiere production of Miss Me, as well as 9 to 5, Heathers, Buyer and Cellar, Rough Magic, The Whipping Man, and The Little Dog Laughed, as well as the world premiere production of Cracker for Pipe Dreams Studio Theatre.
 He was worked professionally as a director, assistant director, and dramaturg for theatres throughout the Midwest.

 - "The New Stagecraft's Nuts and Bolts," Theatre Design and Technology 53.2 (Spring 2017).

 - "Advertising and the Commercial Spirit: Cataloging Nineteenth-Century Scenic Studio Practices."
 Working in the Wings: New Perspectives on Theatre History and Labor.
 Elizabeth A. Osborne and Christine Woodworth, editors.
 Southern Illinois University Press, 2015.

 - “A More Aggressive Plantation Play: Henrietta Vinton Davis and John Edward Bruce Collaborate on Our Old Kentucky Home."
 Theatre History Studies 32 (2012).

 - “Field of American Dreams: Individualist Ideology in the American Baseball Movie.”
 JUMP CUT: A Review of Contemporary Media 52 (Summer 2010).

 Disciplines: Theatre History, Dramatic Literature, Directing, Playwriting.

-Courses Taught: Play Analysis, History of Theatre & Drama I, Directing, Playwriting, BA Capstone, African American Theatre & Drama, European Nonrealism, Feminist Theatre & Drama, and Disney World's American Past and Future.
+Courses Taught: Play Analysis, Advanced Play Analysis, History of Theatre & Drama I, History of Theatre & Drama II, Directing, Playwriting, BA Capstone, African American Theatre & Drama, European Nonrealism, Feminist Theatre & Drama, and Disney World's American Past and Future.